Pig farming: Hygiene

 Excessively hygienic raising conditions were found to prevent proper gut microbiota development by Schmidt et al. 2011.
 Moore et al. 1995 describes the pathology of Cryptosporidium infection, a common difficulty in piglet production.

 In an attempt to curb diseases such as African swine fever, a number of Chinese companies have built condominium-style mega complexes multiple stories high to house thousands of pigs.
 The buildings have been dubbed "hog hotels" and come with strict protocols and advanced cleaning, veterinary, and disposal systems.
 However, doubt has been raised by policy specialists and animal scientists over the facilities' efficacy in preventing outbreaks.
 The welfare of the animals has also been a source of concern, and it has been suggested that the poor welfare of the pigs may cause a decline in their immunity.

+Industry overview

+As of 2024, Smithfield Foods is the largest pig producer in the world, with a particularly large presence in the United States.

+Large corporations often contract out the farming to focus on processing, packaging, and marketing; in 2024, Smithfield Foods sold some pig farming operations to Murphy Farm Management, making Murphy one of the largest pig producers in the United States with the capacity to produce 3.2 million hogs per year.